zubir2k/eSolat-CLI/README.md

 # 🕋 eSolat Shell Script
-A simple shell script that retrieve current Malaysia prayer time based on area codes.
+A simple shell script that retrieve current Malaysia prayer time based on area codes by JAKIM. \
+May this be beneficial to those who find it useful.
+Insha'Allah

 ## Prerequisite
 1. Host connected to the Internet (obviously)